maxwellsor169/Game/README.md

   * All the images used were taken from an open source site.

 * Final credit is to my mentor (Mr. Gareth McGirr) who gave me the confidence that I can do it.
+* A credit to Oisin Tohak for helping me fix the bugs in my codes for resubmission.

 |